The 18 Steps to Sell Your Home

 During the time your home is on the market, it is advisable that you do the following so that we can ensure everything is done as quickly and smoothly as possible for your home sale:

-• Supply anything required by us, the inspector, the Title Company, or other participants as quickly as possible.
+• Supply anything required by our team, the Home Inspector, the Title Company, or other participants as quickly as possible.

-• Answer all of our questions honestly and carefully and provide your buyers with a full and accurate disclosures.
+• Answer all of our questions honestly and carefully and provide your buyers with full and accurate property disclosures.

-• Continue to pay your mortgage in full and do not stop until after the sale has closed
+• Continue to pay your mortgage in full and do not stop until after the sale has closed.
+Any extra monies will be refunded to you.

 Little or nothing, at least until an offer has been presented.
 Home-shoppers and their agents will try to gleen information from you as to why you are selling or when you need to be in your next home.
 It is usually done in a friendly, off-handed way and you will likely think nothing of it.

 However, this information will be used against you during negotiations.
 It is a negotiating truth that whoever has the most information usually comes out on top.
 We want to stick to “just the facts”.
-This is one of the main reasons we recommend you be absent when your home is being shown.
+This is one of the main reasons we recommend you be absent when your home is being shown by Realtors.

 What should I disclose to the home buyer?

-Once a home-shopper becomes a home-buyer, it is your obligation to disclose everything you know about the property that you would want to know if you were buying it.
+Once a home-shopper becomes a home-buyer, it is your obligation to disclose everything you know about the property.
+Think what you would want to know if you were buying it.
 You are legally obligated to tell the buyer about anything you know that would effect their health or safety or that isn’t obvious during a reasonable inspection.

-Just because the buyer orders one or more home inspections doesn’t obligate the seller to make repairs or modifications as a result of those inspections.
+Just because the buyer obtains one or more inspections of your property, doesn’t obligate the seller to make repairs or modifications as a result of those inspections.

-Typically, however, inspection reports are used to negotiate repairs of major problems, or environmental, or safety hazards that may be noted.
+Typically, however, inspection reports are used to negotiate repairs of major problems, or environmental and safety hazards that may be noted.

-It is wise to be negotiable if major items are identified in the inspection reports.
+It is wise to be negotiable if major items are identified in the inspection reports instead of letting the transaction fail.
+Any discovered or know defects must be subsequently disclosed to future buyers.

 Let everyone you know that your home is for sale.
 We will be creating videos and an individual website just for your home.
 Pass these along to all your Facebook and Instagram friends.

 Talk to your neighbors as they frequently know of people who would love to move into your neighborhood.
-Let your co-workers know and ask if they know anyone looking to move.
+Inform your co-workers ask if they know anyone looking to move.

 Be as cooperative as possible when Realtors want to show your home.
 Make it accessible as many hours of the day as you can.

-Follow our staging advice to make your home appealing to a wide spectrum of home-shoppers.
-A clean, uncluttered property is attractive and desirable.
+Follow our staging advice to make your home more appealing to a wide spectrum of home-shoppers.
+A repaired, clean, and uncluttered property is attractive and desirable.